ankanch/GSoC2017-projects/README.md

 The script will automatically dectect if it's on server or local machine.
 The web interface use gunicorn to balance the load.

-##### In addition to make it running in a productive envirement, you have to create a file named as `mode.server` in the root directory.
+##### In order to make it running in a productive envirement, you have to create a file named as `mode.server` in the root directory.
 We use this file to dectect if it's in debug mode or productive.

 ## Python Modules Needed